-Using a 4-quadrant sensor, the TRACK SUN scenario is guiding the robot to the point where the intensity of the signal on both Silicon and InGaAs channel is the highest.
+Using a 4-quadrant sensor, the TRACK SUN scenario guides the robot to the point where the intensity of the signal on both the Silicon and InGaAs channels is the highest.

-This intensity is corresponding to the center of the sun.
+This intensity corresponds to the center of the sun.

-- 23. When the track is done correctly, repeat step 20, 21 and 22 once or twice to validate the photometer behavior. - 24.
+- 23. When the track is done correctly, repeat steps 20, 21, and 22 once or twice to validate the photometer behavior. - 24.
 Tight the screws into the tray to fix the robot without changing its position.

 Important note: watch out that the level didn't move.
-If the level moved, go back to step 18 and after repeat step 20, 21, 22.
+If the level moved, go back to step 18 and repeat steps 20, 21, 22.